 St Mary of Egypt: Charismatic Repentance

 This Sunday, the fifth Sunday of the Great Fast, is the Sunday of St Mary of Egypt.
 During the service of the Great Canon in the fifth week her Life is read in its entirety.
 A person could delve into the Life of St Mary of Egypt time and time again and come out with clear and clean, pristine new treasures.
 It is that way with the saints because it is that way with God who, in St Augustine’s famous phrase, is “ever ancient, ever new.”
 Or, as St Nicholai of Zica puts it, “Thou art as fresh in wisdom and goodness today as on the first day of the creation, and tomorrow Thou wilt be as today.”
-This quality of freshness, of never becoming stale but of always, eternally, infinitely being new, which describes God’s eternity, this quality, too, the saints take on in their charismatic participation in the Holy Spirit.
+This quality of freshness, of never becoming stale but of always being new - which describes God’s eternity - this quality, too, the saints take on in their charismatic participation in the Holy Spirit.

 It is this charismatic reality that I want to highlight in the Life of St Mary, particularly as it stands in contrast with the works of Abba Zosimas.
 It is a worthwhile exercise to read carefully through the Life of St Mary and then to return again to the start and read slowly the second paragraph which details the backstory of Abba Zosimas.
 When we do this a distinct and clear contrast emerges.